MPI-P Linux documentation

 Building Software with cmake

 • parallelization for CMAKE is set with CMAKE_BUILD_PARALLEL_LEVEL.
-You can set this to $SLURM_NTASKS in the SLURM script ($SLURM_NTASKS is the number of cores assigned to the SLURM job).
+You can set this to $SLURM_NTASKS in the Slurm script ($SLURM_NTASKS is the number of cores assigned to the Slurm job).